 In his latter years at the Home Office, he was responsible for a group of scientists and engineers working on physical security.
 That group was based near Horsham, Sussex.
 During that time he was seconded to an HQ post where he was responsible for policy on police science in England and Wales.
 This covered the Forensic Science Service, The Police National Computer, police radio communications and forensic pathology.
 In this post he reported direct to Home Office ministers.

 While working on physical security he became a member of the Executive Committee of the International Carnahan Conference on Security Technology.
 This conference has been meeting annually for 51 years and is the oldest in its field in the world.
 In 1998 he became secretary to the Executive Committee and is now its chairman.
-Recent Carnahan conferences have been held in Medellin, Colombia (2013) Rome (2014), Taipei (2015) Orlando (2016) and Madrid (2017).
-This year’s will be in Montreal, Canada.
+Recent Carnahan Conferences have been held in Medellin, Colombia (2013) Rome (2014), Taipei (2015), Orlando (2016), Madrid (2017), Montreal (2018) and Chennai, India (2019) .
+This year’s will be at the University of Hertfordshire, England.

 Gordon retired in 2003 and soon discovered his latent passion for writing.
 He then started research for The Harpist of Madrid his debut novel which was published in 2011.
 He then began a related tale, The Emerald of Burgos.
 This was published in 2014.
-His latest novel, Expulsion, a prequel to The Harpist of Madrid, was published last year.
+His next novel, Expulsion, a prequel to The Harpist of Madrid, was published in 2017.
+His latest, Return to Madrid, was published last year.

-Gordon lives with his wife Janet in Worcester Park, London Borough of Sutton.
+Gordon lives with his wife Janet in Worcester Park, in the London Borough of Sutton.
 They have two grown up children: Gregory, a computer scientist and engineer and Melanie, an Assistant Head at a school in Croydon.